Baptism of Fire (novel): Plot

 In the aftermath of the Thanedd incident, war is still raging between Nilfgaard and the Northern Kingdoms.
 The elf sorceress Francesca Findabair has been installed by Nilfgaardian Emperor Emhyr as client queen of Dol Blathanna.
 In exchange for her throne, however, she is obliged to withhold aid from the elven Scoia'tael commandos, who supported Nilfgaard's initial advance into the North, but now find themselves unsupported as the Northern Kingdoms retaliate.

 Geralt of Rivia recovers in Brokilon Forest under the care of the dryads, but is intent on leaving and searching for Ciri.
 The dryads' queen introduces him to Milva, an expert archer who ranges outside the forest, guiding scattered bands of Scoia'tael to refuge in Brokilon.
 Despite not liking Geralt, she agrees to accompany him and his friend Dandelion.

 Along their journey, they join a group of dwarves led by Zoltan Chivay, who are also shepherding refugees.
-They are also shadowed by Cahir, the "Black Rider" who featured prominently in Ciri's nightmares.
+They are also shadowed by Cahir, the "Black Rider", who featured prominently in Ciri's nightmares.
 Initially, the knight is captured by hawkers, and Geralt saves him, but wants nothing to do with him and leaves him to his own devices.
-Cahir continues to shadow the witcher and his entourage, and joins them, through Milva's intervention.
-Finally, the troupe is joined by Regis, a vampire with invaluable medical skills, who Geralt befriends.
+Cahir continues to shadow the witcher and his entourage and joins them through Milva's intervention.
+Finally, the troupe is joined by Regis, a vampire with invaluable medical skills, whom Geralt befriends.
 Cahir also reveals that both he and Geralt have been having the same prophetic dreams about Ciri, which is evidence that she is not in Nilfgaard, and the young woman produced by Emhyr is an impostor.